Iftiqar Rizal

-Iftiqar Rizal (born 12 January 1999) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Gresik United.
+Iftiqar Rizal (born 12 January 1999) is an Indonesian professional footballer who plays as a defensive midfielder.

 Club career

 Persiraja Banda Aceh

 He was signed for Persiraja Banda Aceh to play in Liga 1 in the 2021 season.
 Rizal made his first-team debut on 28 September 2021 as a substitute in a match against Persela Lamongan at the Pakansari Stadium, Cibinong.

 Gresik United

 Rizal was signed for Gresik United to play in Liga 2 in the 2022–23 season.